opusonline/PromiseX.js/README.md

 non-standard
 influence behaviour of PromiseX plugin
 'getPromise' and 'setPromise' G/Setter for the underlying promise - that way you don't need to redefine global promise
+'createPromise' creates a new separate PromiseX instance with a given underlying promise